A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Results

 \subsubsection{Performance as a function of lesion size and contrast}

-The NB, NSD, and NRMSE of the estimated lesion uptake as a function of the lesion diameter using the different methods are shown in Fig.~\ref{fig:resSize}.
-The LC-QSPECT method consistently yielded close to zero bias for all lesion diameters.
-Additionally, the method yielded the lowest NRMSE and consistently outperformed the OSEM and GTM-based methods for all lesion sizes.
+The absolute NB, NSD, and NRMSE of the estimated lesion uptake as a function of the lesion diameter using the different methods are shown in Fig.~\ref{fig:resSize}.
+The NSD of the estimates is also compared with the square root of the CRB.
+The LC-QSPECT method consistently yielded close to zero bias.
+Further, the NSD of the estimates obtained with this method were close to that derived from the CRB for all lesion diameters.
+Additionally, the method yielded the lowest NRMSE and consistently outperformed both the OSEM and GTM-based methods for all lesion sizes.

-The NB and NSD of the estimated lesion uptake as a function of the lesion-to-bone uptake ratio (LBUR) using the LC-QSPECT, OSEM, and GTM-based methods are shown in Fig.~\ref{fig:resRatio}.
-Again, the LC-QSPECT method consistently yielded an almost zero bias and low values of NSD for all LBURs values.
-Further, the method consistently outperformed the OSEM and GTM-based methods.
+The absolute NB and NSD of the estimated lesion uptake as a function of the lesion-to-bone uptake ratio (LBUR) using the LC-QSPECT, OSEM, and GTM-based methods are shown in Fig.~\ref{fig:resRatio}.
+We also compared the NSD of the estimates with that derived from the CRB.
+Again, the LC-QSPECT method consistently yielded almost zero bias and NSD close to the square root of CRB for all LBUR values.
+Further, the method consistently outperformed both the RBQ methods.